community-libs/vaurien/docs/source/index.rst

 - what happens if the MYSQL server is restarted ? are your connectors able to survive this event and continue to work properly afterwards ?

-- is your web application still work in degraded mode when Membase is down ?
+- is your web application still working in degraded mode when Membase is down ?

 - are you sending back the right 503s when postgresql times out ?